-Portions of our proxy statement for the annual shareholders meeting to be held on February 23, 2012 are incorporated by reference into Part III.
+Portions of our proxy statement for the 2013 Annual Meeting of Shareholders, to be filed within 120 days after the end of the fiscal year covered by this report, are incorporated by reference into Part III.

 CLEARFIELD, INC.

 ANNUAL REPORT ON FORM 10-K TABLE OF CONTENTS